 - Remove from the oven and uncover.
 Check to see that the short ribs are fork tender.
 If so, place them on a serving platter.

-- Remove the vegetables and bay leaves from the sauce.
+- Remove the vegetables and bay leaves from the sauce, reserving the mushrooms.
 With a large spoon, skim any fat from the top of the remaining liquid.
 On the stovetop, cook down the remaining sauce to achieve the desired gravy thickness.
 If needed, mix cornstarch and water to make a slurry and add to the pot.
 Adjust with more beef stock to thin it out.

-- Return the short ribs to the sauce and move the cast-iron pot to the center of the table for family-style serving.
+- Return the short ribs and the mushrooms to the sauce and move the cast-iron pot to the center of the table for family-style serving.
 Garnish with green onion tops.
-In the down-home Louisiana tradition, I like to serve these short ribs with steamed long grain white rice, but a more elegant presentation might be with mashed potatoes.
+In the down-home Louisiana tradition, I like to serve these short ribs with steamed long-grain white rice, but a more elegant presentation might be with mashed potatoes.
 I’ve even laced my potatoes with horseradish (or wasabi) for an unexpected twist that goes perfectly with the rich, beefy sauce.
 And for sure, have plenty of crusty French bread and a big, bold Cabernet to accompany this impressive dish.